 The installation of the plugin must be done from the Kibana home directory:

-The next step involves the certificates placement.
+instances.ymlto create the certificates, and move the certificates to their corresponding location.
 This guide assumes that a copy of

-certs.taris placed in the root home folder (~/):
+certs.tar, created during the Elasticsearch installation, has been placed in the root home folder (

 Link Kibana’s socket to privileged port 443:

 Upon the first access to Kibana, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
 An exception can be added in the advanced options of the web browser or, for increased security, the